jzombie/rich-cms/md-content/z_Miscellaneous/Avoid Python Dep Hell in New Packages.md

-# Avoid Python Dependency Hell when creating New Packages
+# Avoid Python Dependency Hell When Creating New Packages

 ## Example Scenario: Using Pydantic as a dependency in a package